kundajelab/chipseq_pipeline/README_CODE.md

 void init_filetable() {

-	// the hierachy of the item is explictly defined in one string, e.g. "Alignment/Replicate 1/Fastq", for the file table.
+	// the hierachy of an item must be explictly defined in a string, e.g. "Alignment/Replicate 1/Fastq", for the file table.
-	// but ordering of items are not defined yet.
+	// how to order items?
 	// for example, you may want to put "Alignment", "Replicate 1" and "Fastq" first.
 	// Alignment
 	// ├ Replicate 1